Electric Blend and Recirculation Doors

 Electric blend and recirculation doors are used with (EATC) electronic automatic temperature control systems to control cabin air temperature.
 A stuck blend door results in the same blend of cold and hot air mixed in the case.

 When testing these circuits, use a high-impedance multimeter, not a standard test light.
-This is because a test light may draw too much current, resulting in computer or circuit board damage.
+A test light may draw too much current, resulting in computer or circuit board damage.
 Digital multimeters have little impact on the circuit being tested.
 There was a day when a test light could be used throughout the vehicle, but today's vehicles contain many onboard computers, and the air conditioning system is no exception.
 Use care and the proper tool when diagnosing sensitive automotive circuits.